ayhanyigid/kerkenes-router/README.md

 ## Custom class loader

-You can easily extend simple-router to support custom injection frameworks like php-di by taking advantage of the ability to add your custom class-loader.
+You can easily extend kerkenes-router to support custom injection frameworks like php-di by taking advantage of the ability to add your custom class-loader.

 Class-loaders must inherit the `IClassLoader` interface.